hphelion/documentation/commercial/GA1/commercial.technical-overview.ga.md

 Backup and Restore of VM instances/snapshots and volumes/snapshots for workloads in the Cloud is supported using the Object Operations service.
 These are to be used by end users of projects deployed in the OpenStack Cloud.

- For more information refer [HP Helion OpenStack® Back Up and Restore](/helion/openstack/ga/backup.restore/)
+ For more information refer [HP Helion OpenStack&#174; Back Up and Restore](/helion/openstack/ga/backup.restore/)

 ## Next Steps<a name="next"></a>